DanielFaro/calculator-app-ts/README.md

 ### State Management -

 **useState** - Redux seemed like overkill for a small application and I wantedt to challenge myself by trying a new library.
-I chose zustand due to the small boilerplate and straightforward usage.
-Some local state was used e.g. the search bar uses a searchValue for the input, which is then sent to the store and set in global state as 'searchTerm'.
+I decided localstate using the useState hook would suffice.

 ### Styling -

-**CSS** - I wanted to create a project using
+**CSS** - I have more recently been using SCSS, styled-components, MaterialUI etc. and wanted to get back to basics by only using plain CSS as both a refresher and way to decrease bundle size.